WordPress/openverse/documentation/projects/proposals/ingestion_server_removal/20240328-implementation_plan_ingestion_server_removal.md

 1. Create a new data refresh factory to generate new data refresh DAGs for each media type for staging and production, with the `<environment>_<media>_data_refresh` DAG id.
-For simplicity of code review, these initial DAGs should only perform the `Copy Data`, and `Create Index` steps, which we will perform entirely in Airflow.
+For simplicity of code review, these initial DAGs should only perform the `Copy Data`, `Filter Data`, and `Create Index` steps, which we will perform entirely in Airflow.
 1. Create a new `catalog-indexer-worker` in the Catalog, and build the new indexer worker image locally.
 1. Add the distributed reindexing step to the DAG (excludes infrastructure